The following Corporate guidance note provides comprehensive and up to date legal information covering:

 A company admitted to trading on AIM (AIM company) must comply with a number of rules called continuing obligations contained in the AIM Rules for Companies (AIM Rules) published by the London Stock Exchange plc (LSE).
 In addition, an AIM company should also be aware of the AIM Rules for Nominated Advisers setting out the responsibilities and obligations of the company’s nominated adviser and the AIM Disciplinary Procedures and Appeals Handbook.

-There are other statutory rules and regulations which are relevant to an AIM company and these include the Companies Act 2006 (CA 2006), the Financial Services and Markets Act 2000 (FSMA 2000), the Financial Services Act 2012 (FSA 2012), the City Code on Takeovers and Mergers (Takeover Code), the Disclosure Guidance and Transparency Rules (DTR) and the Market Abuse Regulation (EU) No 596/2014.
+There are other statutory rules and regulations which are relevant to an AIM company and these include the Companies Act 2006 (CA 2006), the Financial Services and Markets Act 2000 (FSMA 2000), the Financial Services Act 2012 (FSA 2012), the City Code on Takeovers and Mergers (Takeover Code), sections of the Disclosure Guidance and Transparency Rules (DTR) and the Market Abuse Regulation (EU) No 596/2014.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial